-Communication Training - basic communication skills are important in every walk of life.
-Here is a set of very useful links to basic communication training.
+Basic communication skills are important in every walk of life.
+Below is a set resources for useful training on basic communication training

-Formal Media Engagement/Communication - This section is designed to help find formal media outlets to discuss and share your science.
-These are places you can contribute short articles or find some ideas of how to get started.
+Find formal media outlets to discuss and share your science.
+These are places you can contribute short articles or find some ideas of how to get started

--Some ideas and How To's on hosting a science blog:
+Ideas and How-to's on hosting a science blog: